wiktorkoscielny/react-portfolio/README.md

 and is styled with a responsive design.
 It also uses emailjs platform.

+To check the final code, check branch master, to check the all stages of work on the application, check the individual branches

 ### Check this project out [here](https://wiktorkoscielny.github.io/react-portfolio/)

 ## Setup